-The tax audit by the ITO on EPI for fiscal year 2011 including VAT is still on-going and no tax assessment letter has yet been received as of the completion date of the consolidated financial statements.
+The tax audit by the ITO on EPI for fiscal year 2011 besides the VAT restitution is still on-going and no tax assessment letter has yet been received as of the completion date of the consolidated financial statements.

 c.
 PT Medco Downstream Indonesia (MDI) and its Subsidiaries